johnmarion1126/mental-note/README.md

-# Notes
+# Mental Note
-A note taking app made with next.js.
+A web app that lets you send messages to different people in the world.